82L/82L.github.io/_misc_projects/ring.md

         <figcaption itemprop="caption description">Original ring found in Taiwan</figcaption>
     </figure>
 </div>
-<p>But as it was pretty expensive, and I didn't have a lot of money, I decided to do it myself</p>
+<p>But as it was too expensive, I decided to do it myself</p>
-<p>To do it, I used a vice as an anvil, and a blowtorch as a forge, because I wasn't working with a lot of metal</p>
+<p>My tools where a vice as an anvil and a blowtorch as a forge.</p>
-<p>The base material was a beer clip, meant to hold the cork in place.</p>
+<p>The base material was a beer clip from a bottle, meant to hold the cork in place.</p>
 <p>Here is the result :</p>
 <div class="project-gallery">
   <figure itemprop="associatedMedia" itemscope itemtype="http://schema.org/ImageObject">